Omar-p/learning-notes/aws/aws.md

 # FSx for Windows File Server

-- fully managed native windows file servers/shares
+- fully managed native Windows file servers/shares
   - file shares as a unit of consumption
-- Designed for integration with windows environments.
+- Designed for integration with Windows environments.
 - Integrate with Directory services or Self-managed AD
-  - running inside AWS or on-permises
+  - running inside AWS or on-premises
 - Single or Multi-AZ within a VPC
-- On-Deman and Scheduled Backups.
+- On-Demand and Scheduled Backups.
 - Accessible using VPC, Peering, VPN, Direct Connect.

 ---